Logonz/bulk-downloader-for-reddit/README.md

 - Detecting argument conflicts improved
 - "me" can now be used to resemble current user logged in
+- If no arguments passed when starting up the program, it prompts for arguments now
 - Fixed bug that causes search links not to work
 - Fixed log file mode bug
 - Bug fixes